A day-long event open to all.

 In the morning there are parallel sessions for those new to Integral Development Coaching and those who've already attended our training.
 After lunch, both groups join together in an enlivening exploration on the special topic of the day.

-An introduction to Integral Development Coaching
+For those new to our work: An introduction to Integral Development Coaching

 When & Where